MDEGroup/APIRecSys-AML/README.md

 We opted for the following sets of parameters:
 \alpha={5%,10%,15%,20%}, \beta={40%,50%,60%},
 \Omega={1,2}.
 The rationale behind the selection of these values is as follows.
-Concerning $\alpha$, though having popular APIs is commonplace, it is difficult to rack up projects with malicious APIs, thus \alpha is set to the following thresholds
+Concerning \alpha, though having popular APIs is commonplace, it is difficult to rack up projects with malicious APIs, thus \alpha is set to the following thresholds
 \alpha={5%,10%,15%,20%}.
 In contrast, within a project, attackers have more freedom to embed APIs to declarations, therefore
-$\beta$ is varied from 40%, 50%, to 60%.
+\beta is varied from 40%, 50%, to 60%.
 Finally, the number of fake APIs should be kept low to make attacks more feasible, i.e., \Omega={1,2}.
 We study how the calibration of the parameters affects the final efficiency, aiming to anticipate the extent to which